Evolutionary-Networking-Designs/IdentityServer4-Modernization/README.md

 # Security Vulnerability Found
-IdentityServer4 contains a known Open Redirect vulnerability (CVE-2024-39694) that we do not intend to address in IdentityServer4.
-Please see [the security advisory](https://github.com/IdentityServer/IdentityServer4/security/advisories/GHSA-55p7-v223-x366) for more details and consider upgrading to [Duende.IdentityServer](www.duendesoftware.com) to receive updates.
+IdentityServer4 contains a known Open Redirect vulnerability (CVE-2024-39694).
+Please see [the security advisory](https://github.com/IdentityServer/IdentityServer4/security/advisories/GHSA-55p7-v223-x366).
+This is currently being worked as the project is being updated.

 # Important update

+## Alpha Software

+The project is currently concerned alpha as of 2025-08-14 as the project is undergoing the rewrite for .NET 8.0 support.

 ## 2025-08-14